harini-sridhar001/Open-Source-License-API/README.md

 Every developer has been there: you find the perfect open-source library that solves all your problems, only to realize your company’s legal team might reject it because of a "Copyleft" clause or a restrictive license you don't fully understand.
 In the high-speed world of modern software engineering, **legal compliance is the ultimate bottleneck.** We built OSLI to act as a "Digital Legal Assistant," turning complex legal jargon into actionable, developer-friendly data.

 ### 🚀 How We Built It
-OSLI is built on a "Stateful Intelligence" architecture.
+OSLI is built on an "Intelligence-First" architecture.
 - **The Body (FastAPI):** High-performance framework with automatic interactive documentation.
-- **The Memory (Stateful SPDX Data):** Integrated official SPDX license database for O(1) deterministic lookups.
+- **The Memory (SPDX Data):** Integrated official SPDX license database for deterministic lookups.
-- **The Brain (Google Gemini 2.5 Flash):** Handles the "gray areas"—analyzing risks based on specific business contexts.
+- **The Brain (Google Gemini 1.5 Flash):** Handles the "gray areas"—analyzing risks based on specific business contexts.

 ### 🧠 Challenges We Faced
 Mapping the NPM registry's messy license metadata was our biggest hurdle.
 We built a robust extraction engine to normalize strings, lists, and objects into a single source of truth for our analysis engine.